The Hybrid Reality

 Why Financial Services Might Never Be Pure Agile — And Why That’s Fine

-And the sooner we stop apologizing for that, the sooner we can start designing it to actually work.
+For large Financial Services programs, hybrid delivery is the operating model.
+Once we stop apologizing for it, we can start designing it to actually work.

 The Short Version